MohdMuslim92/alx-system_engineering-devops/0x02-shell_redirections/README.md

 * 7-file : Create a file named with special characters
 * 8-cwd_state : Write the result of the command ls -la to a new file
 * 9-duplicate_last_line : Duplicate last line (line 4) in a file
+* 10-no_more_js : Delete all js files from current and sub directories